AndreiVaida/IPFS-WebUI/README.md

 The app uses [`ipfs-http-client`](https://github.com/ipfs/js-ipfs-http-client) to communicate with your local IPFS node.

 The app is built with [`create-react-app`](https://github.com/facebook/create-react-app).
 Please read the [docs](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#table-of-contents).

+## Features added to original IPFS WebUI
+- Share content to other peer directly from the app (using OrbitDb)
+- The Files Page is more visible on the header (TODO)

+**Warning:** ipfs daemon must be started with `--enable-pubsub-experiment` argument in order for OrbitDb to work

 ## Install